nvimdev/dyninput.nvim/README.md

 ### Custome filter

-you can custom filter function to determine whether the conditions for changing characters are met and it return a bollen type
+you can custom filter function to determine whether the conditions for changing characters are met and it return a boolean type

 like: